SDN: We help students become doctors.

-SDN is managed by a small group of volunteers and part-time staff.
+SDN is managed by a small group of volunteers and part-time staff and led by its board of directors.
 All directors, forum moderators, and admins are volunteers.
 Part-time staff help SDN with coordination of IT management, programming, and sponsorships.

 Our volunteers feel an obligation to serve and help those who come after us.
 Being a doctor is a great profession, we want to help as many students as possible become fellow healthcare providers.